Vnovnick/jourbooks/README.md

 - (1/4) Adding query parameters to browsebooks url
   - viewing a book from the search and then navigating back to the search page will re-run the search
 - (1/11) Created the book journal entry feature for the frontend along with the backend endpoints in the backend
+- (1/13) Added the ability to delete and update journal entries in the frontend and the backend
+  - Incorporated a modal component to confirm deletion for entries